Evidence Estimation in Gaussian Graphical Models Using a Telescoping Block Decomposition of the Precision Matrix: Applications

 \subsubsection{Applications to Single Cell Flow Cytometry Data}

 We use the single cell flow cytometry data of \citet{sachs2005causal} on $p=11$ proteins for $n=300$ randomly chosen human immune system cells.
-Using this data, \citet{sachs2005causal} derived a causal cellular signaling network. \citet{friedman2008glasso} and \citet{wang2012bayesian} used the data to infer undirected signaling networks using the frequentist and Bayesian graphical lasso respectively.
-However, a marginal likelihood estimate under a model based analysis for this data set has been unavailable so far, which we present.
-In order to achieve common grounds with previously developed approaches, we also present out of sample prediction results.
+Using this data, \citet{sachs2005causal} derived a causal cellular signaling network. \citet{friedman2008glasso} and \citet{wang2012bayesian} used the data to infer undirected signaling networks using the frequentist and Bayesian graphical lasso respectively. {Some other works that used the data set for graph structure learning include~\citet{peterson2015bayesian,hauser2015jointly} and~\citet{Castelletti2019IEG}.
+However, a marginal likelihood estimate under a GGM and the framework of element-wise priors for this data set has been unavailable so far, which we present.} In order to achieve common grounds with previously developed approaches, we also present out of sample prediction results.

 We split the data into training and test sets, $\by_\mathrm{train}\text{ and }\by_\mathrm{test}$, each with $150$ data points.
 Using the training set, we estimate the precision matrix $\bOmega^*$ using $(a)$ the frequentist graphical lasso implemented in the R-package `\texttt{glasso}'~\citep{R:glasso} using 5-fold cross validation $(b)$ using the MMLE estimate of $\lambda$ on $\by_\mathrm{train}$ under the Bayesian graphical lasso and considering $\bOmega^*$ at $\lambda_\mathrm{max}$ as the estimate and $(c)$ similarly using MMLE under the graphical horseshoe.